 top of page

-A food/recipe blog seemed like the best format for what I wanted to do, but most food blogs suck.
+A food/recipe blog seemed like the best format for what I wanted to do, which is have all my favorite recipes digitally in one place with any notes I have for them.
+Most food blogs suck.
 I don't want all the personal stories, ads, pop-ups, and whatnot weighing down my site.
-So most of my posts should only include:
+So most of my posts only include:

 2. The recipe's ingredients